-Symone holds a B.A. in psychology from Spelman College (2017).
-Her thesis research focused on sexual health, exploring the ways in which sexual attitudes and partner communication contributed to informing the sexual decision making processes and affective outcomes of young adults.
+Symone holds a B.A. in Psychology from Spelman College (2017).
+Her thesis research focused on sexual health, exploring the ways in which sexual attitudes and partner communication contributed to informing the sexual decision-making processes of young adults and their subsequent affective outcomes.

 Contact: 206 Corbett Family Hall, firstname.lastname@example.org